Getting a flat isn’t the highlight of any cyclist’s riding experience. It can ruin your day, especially if you aren’t equipped to handle it.

 2. Check your tires regularly

-It’s common that your tire may have picked up something minuscule that you didn’t see or feel.
-Take a few moments to inspect your tires especially during coffee breaks or after the ride.
+The tire may have picked up something minuscule that you didn’t see or feel.
+Take a few moments to inspect your tires, especially during coffee breaks or after the ride.

 3. Replace worn-out tires

 Bike tires are costing more as more technology goes into their development.
 These days, they can be more expensive than tires for cars!